1936 United States presidential election: Other nominations

+Potential Huey Long candidacy

 Many people, most significantly Democratic National Committee Chairman James Farley, expected Huey Long, the colorful Democratic senator from Louisiana, to run as a third-party candidate with his "Share Our Wealth" program as his platform.
 Polls made during 1934 and 1935 suggested Long could have won between six and seven million votes, or approximately fifteen percent of the actual number cast in the 1936 election.

 Popular support for Long's Share Our Wealth program raised the possibility of a 1936 presidential bid against incumbent Franklin D. Roosevelt.
 When questioned by the press, Long gave conflicting answers on his plans for 1936.
 While promising to support a progressive Republican like Sen. William Borah, Long claimed that he would only support a Share Our Wealth candidate.
 At times, he even expressed the wish to retire: "I have less ambition to hold office than I ever had."
 However, in a later Senate speech, he admitted that he "might have a good parade to offer before I get through".
 Long's son Russell B. Long believed that his father would have run on a third party ticket in 1936.
 This is evidenced by Long's writing of a speculative book, My First Days in the White House, which laid out his plans for the presidency after the 1936 election.
 (Note: The book was published posthumously in 1935.)

 Long biographers T. Harry Williams and William Ivy Hair speculated that Long planned to challenge Roosevelt for the Democratic nomination in 1936, knowing he would lose the nomination but gain valuable publicity in the process.
 Then he would break from the Democrats and form a third party using the Share Our Wealth plan as its basis.
-He hoped to have the public support of Father Charles Coughlin, a Catholic priest and populist talk radio personality from Royal Oak, Michigan; Iowa agrarian radical Milo Reno; and other dissidents like Francis Townsend and the remnants of the End Poverty in California movement.
+He hoped to have the public support of Father Charles Coughlin, a Catholic priest and populist radio personality from Royal Oak, Michigan; Iowa agrarian radical Milo Reno; and other dissidents such as Francis Townsend and the remnants of the End Poverty in California movement.
 Diplomat Edward M. House warned Roosevelt "many people believe that he can do to your administration what Theodore Roosevelt did to the Taft administration in '12."